a3-us-army/USA-Core/README.md

 - /ping - Bot replies with "Pong"
 - /update-modpack - Keep track of who has updated their modpack.
 - /info - Information on this bot.
+- /link list - List all of the shortened links.

 ## Tag Commands:
 - /rules - Send the CAG Discord server rules.